CenikLab/TE_model/README.md

 # TE_model
-This repository contains code supporting the manuscript titled 'xxxx' Included are scripts such as preprocessing ribosome profiling and RNA-seq data for the calculation of translation efficiency, benchmarking with GO terms or hu.MAP terms, and predicting novel gene functions.
+This repository contains code supporting the manuscript titled Translation efficiency covariation across cell types is a conserved organizing principle of mammalian transcriptomes.
+Included are scripts such as preprocessing ribosome profiling and RNA-seq data for the calculation of translation efficiency, benchmarking with GO terms or hu.MAP terms, and predicting novel gene functions.

 ## Overview